Lupusa87/BlazorVirtualGrid/README.md

   <assembly fullname="BlazorVirtualGrid" />
 </linker>
 ```
-Last item - BlazorVirtualGrid should be repaced with your app name.
+Last item - BlazorVirtualGrid should be replaced with your blazor app name.
-This is necessary linker not to remove libraries which component uses, for example without System.Linq.Dynamic.Core sorting will not work.
+This is necessary because linker can remove libraries which are used by component, for example without System.Linq.Dynamic.Core sorting will not work.

 [Index.html](https://github.com/Lupusa87/BlazorVirtualGrid/blob/master/BlazorVirtualGrid/Pages/Index.cshtml) and [Indexbase.cs](https://github.com/Lupusa87/BlazorVirtualGrid/blob/master/BlazorVirtualGrid/Pages/IndexBase.cs) have example how component can be configured and consumed.